Test Code PSTF Protein S Antigen, Plasma

 Testing Algorithm

-If this test result is decreased, then total plasma protein S antigen will be performed at an additional charge.
+If free protein S antigen is decreased, then total plasma protein S antigen will be performed at an additional charge.

 Performing Laboratory